LLMs-believe-the-earth-is-flat/llms-believe-the-earth-is-flat/README.md

 The "target" is a negation for the original "answer".
 We generate the "control" statement based on the "target", along with a set of appeal passages generated using 3 different persuasion strategies: "logical", "credibility" and "emotional".
 Each strategy has 3 different kind of appeals.

-Data sample as a Glance:
+Data sample at a glance:

 ~~~
 {